wviveiro/wv-send-email-frontend/README.md

 Send emails using Mailchimp API and Sendgrid.
 The API that integrates to this frontend can be found here https://github.com/wviveiro/wv-send-email

+This project is open and running on http://sendemail.wviveiro.com

 ## How to install

 After cloning this project, just install the npm modules